Skip to content

 }

 When a subscription is started, a message will be sent to confirm.
-Add this inside of the receiveMessage method:
+Create a receiveMessage function with the following:

 js